-Sir Arthur Somers had two sisters, sensible, benevolent women; they were not of that race of fine ladies, who are miserable the moment they come to the country; nor yet were they of that bustling sort, who quack and direct all their poor neighbours, for the mere love of managing, or the want of something to do.
+Sir Arthur Somers had two fifters, fensible, benevolent women; they were not of that race of fine ladies who are miserable the moment they come to the country; nor yet were they of that buftling fort, who quack and direct all their poor neighbours, for the mere love of managing, or the want of something to do.
 They were judiciously generous, and whilst they wished to diffuse happiness, they were not peremptory in requiring that people should be happy precisely their own way.
-With these dispositions, and with a well-informed brother, who, though he never wished to direct, was always willing to assist in their efforts to do good, there were reasonable hopes, that these ladies would be a blessing to the poor villagers amongst whom they were now settled.
+With these dispositions, and with a well informed brother, who, though he never wished to direct, was always willing to affift in their efforts to do good, there were reafonable a blef whom to Su but Si her mo told he leave, the ever It wa eventas long rec eagerly f into her fonable hopes, that these ladies would be a bleffing to the poor villagers amongst whom they were now settled.